rolczynski/Explainable-Sentiment-Analysis/article.md

 while another recognizer does not, and the other way around (the upper-right cell).
 The upper-right value is also helpful to estimate how precise (at most) is the basic recognizer.
 To sum up, the basic recognizer aims to maximize the bottom-left and minimize the upper-right values.
-From this perspective as well, the basic patter recognizer stands out from other methods (test details are [here]).
+From this perspective as well, the basic pattern recognizer stands out from other methods (test details are [here]).

 <br>